-Variety and Scope - Work assignments include the supervision and coordination of limited variety of financial data and the professional involvement in areas which may include payrolls, budgeting, disbursing, cashiering, patient accounts, special vending funds, Medicare and Medicaid cost accounting/reports, grants accounting, contracts, trust funds, etc. Employees are generally responsible for managing the day-to-day financial program or assisting a higher-level business manager or accountant.
+Variety and Scope - Work assignments include the supervision and coordination of a diverse variety of financial data in a number of areas which may include payrolls, budgeting, disbursing, cashiering, patient accounts, special vending funds, Medicare and Medicaid cost accounting/reports, grants accounting, contracts, trust funds, etc. Employees are generally responsible for managing the day-to-day financial program or assisting a higher level accountant or business manager.
 Work may require contact with budget and other officials within and outside the organization.

-Intricacy - Employees are generally involved in most of the work unit's financial management responsibilities in interpreting a considerable range of rules, regulations, guidelines, laws, and operational policies to employees, supervisors, and managers.
+Intricacy - Employees are generally involved in most of the work unit's financial management responsibilities in interpreting a (considerable/wide) range of rules, regulations, guidelines, laws, and operational policies to employees, supervisors, and managers.
+Employees independently resolve problems and assess the impact of program operations.
 Unique and/or precedent setting fiscal and accounting concerns are referred to a higher level accountant or supervisor for discussion and resolution.
-Employees must possess thorough knowledge of accounting processes in order to provide technical supervision to subordinate staff.
-Employees are responsible for assisting in maintaining reference information on financial rules, regulations, and guidelines.
+Employees must possess a thorough knowledge of program components and accounting processes in order to provide technical supervision to subordinate staff.
+Employees are responsible for assisting in maintaining reference information on financial rules, regulations, and guidelines for use in the administration of financial management aspects of program operations.

-Subject Matter Complete-Work requires an understanding of the theories, concepts, principles and practices of accounting applicable to governmental operations.
+Subject Matter Complexity - Work requires considerable understanding of the theories, concepts, principles and practices of accounting applicable to governmental operations.
 Employees utilize subject matter knowledge as well as program policies, procedures, regulations, precedents and directions in the administration of budget and fiscal activities.

-Guidelines - Employees utilize specific divisional, institutional, agency/university, State and Federal regulations, procedural manuals, instructional materials, and policy memoranda requiring interpretations, integration and appropriate application.
-Employees utilize the procedural instructions provided by other States/Federal agencies and letters and policy interpretations in reaching decisions and communicating with other employees, supervisors, and managers.
-Supervisors are consulted as needed for resolution of problems.
+Guidelines - Employees utilize divisional, institutional, agency/university, State and Federal regulations, procedural manuals, instructional materials, and policy memoranda requiring interpretations, integration and appropriate application.
+On a regular basis employees utilize the procedural instructions provided by other State/Federal agencies and letters and policy interpretations in reaching decisions and communicating with other employees, supervisors, and managers.